32 Budget-Friendly Ground Beef Recipes for Global Taste Buds

 What do meatballs, meatloaf, and meat patties have in common?
 They are all hand-shaped!
 To keep the meat tender, handle the meat only as much as necessary to combine ingredients and acquire the desired shape.
 Over-handling will result in a tough, dense bite of meat.

 There are versions of ground beef croquettes in so many different cultures, but these Lebanese croquettes, shown above, known as Kibbeh are a favorite.
 Maybe it’s the combo of allspice, cinnamon, and mint.
 Maybe it’s the meaty shell, made with lamb and fried in vegetable oil until golden brown.
 Serve kibbeh as a snack on its own, or as part of a lush mezze platter, perfect for a summer’s night.
 Pro tip: Use a food processor to blend the beef mixture, as Olivia does in this recipe.
 It's not a "must have," but it will make your life easier!
 In a pinch, you can replace the pricey pine nuts with sunflower seeds or chopped walnuts to cut costs.

 When it comes to meat croquettes, another sleeper hit comes via Japan — it’s just spelled a little different (so take note when Googling).
 Japanese Cooking 101 has a solid, straightforward korokke recipe: A ground beef and mashed potato mixture is coated in all-purpose flour, eggs, and panko breadcrumbs, then deliciously deep fried and served with Tonkatsu sauce.

-Want more ground beef?
-Check out these related searches on Yummly:
+Or browse these popular related searches on Yummly: